KneeShard/PyNURBS/README.md

 is a port of Mark Spink's SCILAB/MATLAB tolbox to python with help of numpy.

 #### Dependency
-Python 2.0 or above
+Python 2.5 or above
 NumPy
-Dislin -> optional but recomended
+matplotlib
 PyOpenGL -> optional

 #### Installation